$0.00

 Here are the main ways to get to Bigfork, Montana

-- Car.
-If you’re driving from one of southern Montana’s major cities, you’ll likely take I-90, then turn onto one of the major highways (such as US-93 or MT-83), which takes you north to Flathead Lake.
+• Car.
+If you’re driving from the south, take I-90, then turn onto US-93 or MT-83, which will take you north to Flathead Lake.

 Bigfork, Montana hotels

-- The Inn on Bigfork Bay.
-Situated on Bigfork Harbor where the Swan River runs through downtown Bigfork.
-Three decks overlook the bay and their on-site playhouse puts on summer shows.
+• The Inn on Bigfork Bay.
+This hotel is situated on Bigfork Harbor near the Swan River.
+Three decks overlook the bay, and an on-site playhouse puts on summer shows.

-- Mountain Lake Lodge.
-Located just five miles south of Bigfork, perched above Flathead Lake near Woods Bay, this lodge offers splendid views across the lake and into the nearby Rocky Mountains.
-The lodge features a spa, pool, gym, and pleasant grounds for strolling.
+• Mountain Lake Lodge.
+Located five miles south of Bigfork near Woods Bay, this lodge offers views across the lake and of the Rocky Mountains.
+The lodge features a spa, pool, gym, and plenty of outdoor space.

 Bigfork, Montana camping

-Below are some of the top Bigfork Montana camping sites.
+Below are some of the top Bigfork, Montana, campsites.

-- Flathead Lake Resort.
-A resort motel, plus cabins and glamping with beach access
+• Flathead Lake Resort.
+This is a resort motel with cabins and glamping with beach access.

-- Swan Lake Trading Post Camp.
-Rustic cabins, cozy yurts, and RV sites
+• Swan Lake Trading Post Camp.
+This establishment offers cabins, yurts, and RV sites.

-- Wayfarer’s State Park.
-A state park on the southern edge of town on the shores of Flathead Lake.
-Features 30 campsites, hike-bike campsites with 9 tent pads, showers, one fully ADA-accessible site, RV sites, and bear-resistant storage lockers.
+• Wayfarer’s State Park.
+This state park lies on the southern edge of town on the shores of Flathead Lake.
+It features 30 traditional campsites, 9 hike-bike campsites, showers, a fully ADA-accessible site, RV sites, and bear-resistant storage lockers.

-- Yellow Bay State Park.
-This state park lies 25 minutes by car south of Bigfork on the shores of Flathead Lake.
-It features 5 tent campsites available on a first-come-first-serve basis, equipped with bear-resistant storage lockers.
+• Yellow Bay State Park.
+This state park lies 25 minutes south of Bigfork on Flathead Lake.
+It features 5 tent campsites available on a first-come-first-serve basis, all equipped with bear-resistant storage lockers.

-- Swan Lake Campground.
-Located about 25 minutes by car southeast of Bigfork on Swan Lake, this campground features 38 family-sized campsites with paved parking.
+• Swan Lake Campground.
+Located about 25 minutes southeast of Bigfork on Swan Lake, this campground features 38 family-sized campsites with paved parking.
 Sites feature picnic tables and fire rings, plus drinking water and vault toilets.
-There is no dump station available.
+There is no dump station.

 RV parks near Bigfork, Montana

-In addition to the above campgrounds that also feature RV sites, here are several additional RV parks near Bigfork:
+In addition to the above campgrounds that also feature RV sites, here are several more RV parks near Bigfork:

-- Bigfork Motorcoach RV Resort.
-A “Class A” RV resort featuring 29 privately owned sites, some of which are available to rent.
-Located just south of town across Bighorn Harbor.
+• Bigfork Motorcoach RV Resort.
+This is a “Class A” RV resort featuring 29 privately owned sites, some of which are available for rent.
+It’s located south of town across Bighorn Harbor.

-- Outback Montana RV Park & Campground.
-An RV park that features 50/30 amp pull-thru RV sites as well as cabins, glamping, and tent sites.
+• Outback Montana RV Park & Campground.
+This RV park features 50/30 amp pull-thru RV sites as well as cabins, glamping, and tent sites.
 Some of the RV sites are winterized and available year-round.
-Located a 10-minute drive south of Bigfork near Woods Bay.
+It’s located a 10-minute drive south of Bigfork near Woods Bay.

-- Montana Basecamp RV Park.
-A 50-acre RV-only park.
-It’s open year-round, but bathrooms, showers, and laundry are closed from October to April.
-The summer fee includes a free firewood bundle, laundry, WiFi, a dog field, chairs, ping pong table, and a bike trail.
-Located an 18-minute drive north of Bigfork on the way to Kalispell.
+• Montana Basecamp RV Park.
+This is a 50-acre RV-only park that’s open year-round.
+Bathrooms, showers, and laundry are closed from October to April.
+The summer fee includes a free firewood bundle, laundry, WiFi, a dog field, chairs, a ping pong table, and a bike trail.
+It’s located 18 minutes north of Bigfork on the way to Kalispell.